 What is the Importance of Office Layout?

-Work that needs to be executed for each type of tasks requires the necessary equipment within the allotted space.
+Work that needs to be executed for each type of task requires the necessary equipment within the allotted space.
 The office layout has to be designed in such a way that it is comfortable as well as functional.

-Lot of money and time is invested in designing those layouts.
+A lot of money and time is invested in designing those layouts.
 There are various reasons behind the need of having a proper office design layout.

 1. Impacts morale: